s-a-m/UCM-Fdi-ELP/README.md

 ## Contents
 * The official simplified syllabus is provided in PDF.
 * The contents of the repository will especially be **compilations of links** by topic.
 The links are curated to incentivize important insights and trigger debate.
-The links are in general **easy-to-digest materials** (e.g. news, short videos, infographs, comics) that communicate appropriately ideas, instead of dense articles or books (which most of my CS students won't read!).
+The links are in general **easy-to-digest materials** (e.g. news, short videos, infographs, comics) that communicate appropriately ideas, instead of dense articles or books (which many of my CS students won't read).
 * The repository will also compile some open-licensed books related to the course.
 **I'll be progressively uploading the link compilation, by topic covered, during Jan 2018**